The Harvard Science Research Mentoring Program: Evaluation and Testimonials

 \section{Evaluation and Testimonials}

+Of the 21 students who took part in the first two cycles of the program, 19 remained highly engaged with their projects throughout the year.
+One student began to lose interest towards the end of the first year, and another student---due to personal issues unrelated to the program---quit several weeks before the second year's symposium.
+Student testimonials, some of which are quoted below, show that all students, including the student who ended up quitting the program, were enriched by the SRMP experience.

-In order to evaluate what impact the program may have had on the students, they were asked to complete a short survey on the first and last days of the program.
-Several more cohorts of students are required to construct a sample large enough for a statistically meaningful evaluation.
-In the meantime, the program has already had a couple of tangible results: one peer-reviewed paper is in preparation (Ginsburg et al., \textit{in prep.}), and one student has received an internship at a computational biology startup that his mentor had joined.
-Other SRMPs, such as ORBYTS\cite{Sousa-Silva2018} and AMNH SRMP, have also produced peer-reviewed publications.\cite{Graur2014,McKemmish2017,Chubb2018} It is now abundantly clear that high-school students, given the right projects, can produce publishable results.
+In order to evaluate what impact the program may have had on the students, the City of Cambridge devised a short survey that I administer to the students on the first and last days of the program.
+Among other things, the survey asks the students how they feel about their comeptence in, e.g., math and coding; if they know adults who work in various scientific fields; and how interested they are to pursue ``traditional'' STEM-related careers, such as research, coding, and engineering careers, as well as careers in non-STEM fields, such as education, government, and journalism.
+Several more cohorts of students are required to construct a sample large enough for a statistically meaningful evaluation, but so far perliminary results echo the testimonials recorded below.

+In the meantime, the program has already had a couple of tangible results: five peer-reviewed papers are in preparation (two papers by Ginsburg et al., \textit{in prep.}; Ravi et al., \textit{in prep.}; Villar et al., \textit{in prep.}; and Zhou et al., \textit{in prep.}), and one student has received an internship at a computational biology startup that his mentor had joined.
+Other SRMPs, such as ORBYTS\cite{Sousa-Silva2018}, the Science Internship Program at University of California, Santa Cruz,\cite{SIP} and AMNH SRMP, have also produced peer-reviewed publications.\cite{Tollerud2012,Yang2013,Kirby2013,Kirby2015,Kirby2016,Toloba2016,Prichard2017,McKemmish2017,Chubb2018,Graur2014,Leigh2016,Leigh2017,Leigh2018,Ibragimov2018} More broadly, it is now abundantly clear that high-school students, given the right projects, can produce publishable results.
+A search of the SAO/NASA Astrophysics Data System for peer-reviewed papers published since 2000 with co-authors affiliated with high schools found 176 papers published in various astrophysics journals, 60 papers published in the different Physics Review journals, and 7 papers published in Nature and Science.

 Testimonials from the first cohort indicate that coding skills are a major skill gained through the program, e.g., \textit{``While I have experience with coding in Java, I did not know python before this program,'' ``For me, almost everything we have done has been completely new --- I had to learn Python from almost never having used it before,''} and \textit{``I have never coded before this project, so coding in python has been entirely new to me.''}